sid19arya/sid19arya/README.md

 My name is Siddharth Arya, although I go by Sid.
 I am currently pursuing a Backelors of Science in Computer Science at the University of Toronto.

 🔭 I’m currently a project collaborater at the Vector Insitute.
 Our research involves post Deployment Model Monitering.
 Specifically, when we deploy a model, we need to moniter its performance against data that we don't have labels for.
 Auxilliary methods are required here in order to ensure reliability on model predictions.
-Check out Contributions below to see the Pypi package we recently released on our method!
+Check out *Projects* below to see the Pypi package we recently released on our method!

 🌱 I’m currently learning more about MLOPS, specifically integrating MLFlow with Azure Machine Learning for seemless experiment tracking and Model deployment